 A communications department can have numerous responsibilities: bulletin production, editing, and proofing; content generation, whether for print, email, mailers, posters, social media, or video; and dispersing information thoroughly and professionally.

 The communications department also handles all the branding work of your church – making sure your logo and colors are uniform on different mediums and creating digital copy for your website in a consistent voice.
 This work ensures the integrity of your brand and establishes credibility in your local community.

 The communications department also helps tremendously by creating engaging content.
+This has been particularly important with ministries operating from home.
 Some ways the communications department can bring value to your team are by blogging, posting on Instagram, Facebook or Twitter, and finding stories in the congregation to highlight and share – powerful content that will inspire, encourage, and move both your congregation and those in the local community.